 The ossuary of Ζαχαρίας (=Zacharias) (the inscription on the ossuary is in Greek) is unique in its character and decoration.

-The ossuary is decorated on its narrow side with 2 tall independent columns (which are not attached to the building and are not connected by an upper cornice), composed of links, with each column having a base and a in the Greek style.
+The ossuary is decorated on its narrow side with 2 tall independent columns (which are not attached to the building and are not connected by an upper cornice), composed of links, with each column having a base and a capital in the Greek style.
 Their shape is typical of the columns of the monumental buildings built by King Herod in Jerusalem, Herodium, Masada, Caesarea and elsewhere (see photos).
 The shape of the 2 columns (with links) is not typical of the columns of facades of tombs and grand tombstones from the period (such as the facade of the "Yad Avshalom" monument and "Zechariah's Tomb" in the Kidron Valley in Jerusalem, where the columns were made in one unit, and the approximately 12 meter high column, fashioned as one solid piece, which was discovered in the Russian Compound in Jerusalem).

 The "rosette" (6 leaved) appears between the 2 columns on the narrow facade of the ossuary.
 This decoration is characteristic of Jewish ossuaries and bestows an additional mark of “Jewish” identity upon the man whose bones were preserved in the ossuary, whose name was recorded only in Greek.